-Problem solving is one of my favorite activities.
+Problem-solving is one of my favorite activities.
 Recently, I’ve gotten into creating custom cabinetry as a weekend hobby.
 Sketching designs, calculating the amount of material needed, and making sure all the tools are nearby is a regular occurrence around my house.
 However, I’m a hobbyist at this art form.
-Often, I ask other people on how to best approach a specific nook or cranny detail.
+Often, I ask other people how to best approach a specific nook or cranny detail.

 When I first started out, my projects were pretty basic but as I learned from others and shared ideas about designs and tactics, my weekend hobby has turned out some great work.
 I’ve come to realize when people are really passionate about something they are willing to help others regardless of whose name is on the final product.
 Why do we collaborate on hobbies but not in our professions?
 Competition is fierce within the AEC industry, so it’s easy to make the people who work for your competitor into the bad guys.
 Maybe you think their approach isn’t as good as yours, or they’d steal your clients or trade secrets in a heartbeat.
 But if we spend our entire careers keeping ideas bottled up and kept for ourselves then who are we benefiting?
 We would both be missing out on a chance to make our industry better for each of us, both of our companies, and the communities we serve.